 So what should you do?

-- It’s much harder to intercept cellular networks than Wi-Fi ones, so if you’re doing something sensitive and have access to reasonably priced cell data on your phone or tablet, use it.
+Lastly, keep in mind that it’s much harder to intercept cellular networks than Wi-Fi.
+If you’re doing anything sensitive and have access to reasonably-priced cell data on your phone or tablet, use it.

 There’s an old saying among geeks like me that data stored in one place doesn’t really exist.
 For travelers, this generally means copying new files to a different device as soon as possible, and to somewhere online not long after that.